DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _TL Note:_ Personally I think Kai is too optimistic about it.

 Changing to results of Great War in true world.
-And then drawing a scenario where angels decided to dominated other races among foreign gods.
+And then drawing a scenario where angels decided to dominated other races among sidhes.
 So far he could understand
 But...